 Buying bags of chicken treats can become a bit pricey, however.
 Similarly, regularly adding chicken items to your family’s market list can increase your grocery budget, not to mention a few eyebrows.
 Fortunately, three treats your birds will love might be growing right outside your door.
-You might consider them weeds, but your flock will consider them delicious.
+You might consider them weeds, but your chickens will consider them delicious treats to eat.
 Harvest when they are young and tender; not only will the plants regenerate but also, when plucked at an early stage, chickens can more easily digest them.
 An added bonus: Because these leafy plants contain plenty of xanthophyll, an orange-yellow pigment, the eggs your layers produce will feature rich, golden yolks.

 One crucial note: If you apply pesticides or herbicides to your garden or treat your lawn chemically, do not feed these plants to your chickens, because ingesting these chemicals can potentially harm your birds.

 Short of that, here are three weeds your chickens will absolutely eat.

 1. White Clover

 Once a part of popular lawn-seed mixes, white clover (Trifolium repens) is a legume that originated in Europe and Asia and is now widespread throughout the United States.
 Its triple leaves are drought tolerant and stay a bright green during the most arid summers, providing poultry with fresh, tasty forage that rapidly grows back in pretty much any soil condition.